 If you're thinking about moving and living in Mexico, one of the first things you'll need to know is how much it will cost to live in Mexico.
 Knowing the cost of living in another country is essential to planning your move.
 There are stories of people living in smaller Mexican cities on as little as US$350 a month.
 But so much depends on your needs, your lifestyle and whether you buy or rent your home.
 Even though it's cheaper to live in Mexico than other areas of North America, some people still spend as much or more than they do back in the U.S. or Europe.
 Mexico is a large country.
 Where you live in Mexico will impact the cost as well.
 There are big cities, rural areas, popular beach towns, and lots of tourist destinations.
 Research a particular area you are interested in before making a decision about the whole country.

 Purchasing Power for the Peso

-Regardless of how much you personally need to live well in Mexico, the fact is, you'll get more for your money than in other areas of the world.
-This isn't surprising when one considers that the median household income in Mexico is not much more than a tenth of that in the US.
+Regardless of how much you need to live well in Mexico, the fact is, you'll get more for your money than in other areas of the world.
+It isn't surprising when one considers that the median household income in Mexico is not much more than a tenth of that in the US.
 In general, just about everything required for your daily living needs costs more in the US, Australia or Europe, with the exception perhaps of luxury items like brand name products such as designer label jeans and other upper-end clothing items or other imported goods.

 Groceries and Food